Round Ligament

 What conditions affect the round ligament?

-Several conditions can affect the round ligaments during a woman’s reproductive years.
+Several conditions can affect the round ligaments during a person’s reproductive years.
 These include:

-- Round ligament pain: Round ligament pain is a common pregnancy symptom as ligaments stretch and contract.
+• Round ligament pain: Round ligament pain is a common pregnancy symptom as ligaments stretch and contract.
 It can start in the second trimester of pregnancy (after 13 weeks).
-You may experience sharp pain in the hips, abdomen or groin (the area between your stomach and thighs).
+You may experience sharp pain in your hips, abdomen or vagina.

-- Round ligament varicosity (RLV): Varicose veins can develop in the veins of the round ligament during pregnancy, most often the second trimester.
-RLV can cause pain and swelling.
+• Round ligament varicosity (RLV): Varicose veins can develop in the veins of the round ligament during pregnancy, most often in the second trimester.
+RLV can cause pain and swelling in your groin area.
 People sometimes mistake the condition for a hernia.
 Your healthcare provider should monitor RLV throughout your pregnancy.
-It generally resolves on its own after you deliver your baby.
+It generally resolves on its own after delivery.

 Why does pregnancy cause round ligament pain?

-During pregnancy, the uterus grows and expands to accommodate a developing baby.
-The uterus starts about the size of an orange.
-By the end of a pregnancy, it is about the size of a watermelon.
+During pregnancy, your uterus grows and expands to accommodate a fetus.
+(Your uterus starts about the size of an orange and by the end of a pregnancy, it’s about the size of a watermelon.)

-The round ligaments also expand to support the uterus as it gets bigger and heavier throughout pregnancy.
-As the ligaments stretch to hold up the expanded uterus, you may experience round ligament pain.
+The round ligaments also expand to support your uterus as it gets bigger and heavier throughout pregnancy.

 Care

-During pregnancy, it may help to do gentle stretches of the pelvis and hips.
-If you experience round ligament pain, stop doing the movement that triggered the pain and rest until it goes away.
+During pregnancy, it may help to do gentle stretches of your pelvis and hips, but there isn’t one way to stretch your round ligament.
+If you experience round ligament pain, stop doing the movement and rest until it goes away.
+An abdominal binder can also help support your abdomen and improve round ligament pain.

-You should call your provider or seek emergency care if you experience severe round ligament pain that lasts more than a couple of minutes along with:
+You should call your provider if you experience severe round ligament pain that lasts more than a couple of minutes, along with:

 A note from Cleveland Clinic

 The round ligaments help support your uterus.
-During pregnancy, they stretch and can become painful.
+During pregnancy, your uterus grows and puts these ligaments under tension.
+This tension can cause pain in your groin, hips and pelvic area.
 Talk to your healthcare provider about how to recognize round ligament pain during pregnancy.
-They can show you gentle stretches to help keep the round ligaments healthy.
+They can talk to you about ways to help ease any pain your round ligaments cause.